Arksine/moonraker/docs/configuration.md

 port:
 #   The above options are used for "tplink_smartplug" devices.
 The
 #   address should be a valid ip or hostname for the tplink device.
 #   The port should be the port the device is configured to use.
-The
+#   "Power Strips" can be controlled by including the socket index
+#   in the ip address.
+For example, to control socket index 1:
+#     192.168.1.127/1
-#   address must be provided.
+#    The address must be provided.
 The port defaults to 9999.
 address:
 password:
 output_id: